GabyGold67/ButtonToSwitch_AVR/README.md

 ---

 # DblActnLtchMPBttn class

 ---
- This is an **Abstract Class** meaning that no object can be instantiated from it.
+ This is an **Abstract Class** (meaning that no object can be instantiated from it).
 The members defined are meant to be available for the **Double Action Latched DD-MPB** (DblActnLtchMPBttn) **subclasses** instantiated objects, and define common behavior for all the "Double Action Latched Button Subclasses".

 ## **Double Action Latched DD-MPB** are MPBs whose distinctive characteristic is that models switches that present different behaviors based on the **time length** of the presses detected and the **sequence** of the short and long presses.
  The pattern selected for this class is the following: